Germania Inferior: Geography

 According to Ptolemy (2.9), Germania Inferior included the Rhine from its mouth up to the mouth of the Obringa, a river identified with either the Aar or the Moselle.
 The territory included modern-day Luxembourg, the southern Netherlands, part of Belgium, and part of North Rhine-Westphalia in Germany, west of the Rhine.

-The principal settlements of the province were Castra Vetera and Colonia Ulpia Traiana (both near Xanten), Coriovallum (Heerlen), Albaniana (Alphen aan den Rijn), Lugdunum Batavorum (Katwijk), Forum Hadriani (Voorburg), Ulpia Noviomagus Batavorum (Nijmegen), Traiectum (Utrecht), Atuatuca Tungrorum (Tongeren), Bona (Bonn), and Colonia Agrippinensis (Cologne), the capital of Germania Inferior.
+The principal settlements of the province were Castra Vetera, Colonia Ulpia Traiana (both near Xanten), Coriovallum (Heerlen), Albaniana (Alphen aan den Rijn), Lugdunum Batavorum (Katwijk), Forum Hadriani (Voorburg), Ulpia Noviomagus Batavorum (Nijmegen), Traiectum (Utrecht), Atuatuca Tungrorum (Tongeren), Bona (Bonn), and Colonia Agrippinensis (Cologne), the provincial capital.

 History

+Roman settlement in what would become Germania Inferior began around 50 BC, these settlements being incorporated in the province Gallia Belgica.
+The first confrontations between the Roman army and the peoples of Germania Inferior occurred during Julius Caesar's Gallic Wars.
+Caesar invaded the region in 57 BC and in the next three years annihilated several tribes, including the Eburones and the Menapii, which were most likely Celtic or mixed Celtic-Germanic tribes, though called Germanic by Caesar.
+Germanic influence (mainly through the Tungri) increased during Roman times, leading to the assimilation of the Celtic peoples in the area.

+Despite largely being occupied by Roman forces since the reign of Augustus, Germania Inferior was not integrated as a province until the reign of Domitian (r.
+81-96 AD), ca. 85 AD.
+The province was split from Gallia Belgica following campaigns against the Chatti from 83-85 AD.
+This expansion led to the creation of two new imperial provinces, Germania Superior and Germania Inferior (Upper & Lower Germany respectively), known together as Germani Cisrhenani.
+The capitol of Germania Inferior was located at the city of Colonia Claudia Ara Agrippinensium, modern-day Cologne.
+The adjective Inferior refers to its position downstream of the Rhine relative to Germania Superior.

 The army of Germania Inferior, typically shown on inscriptions as EX.GER.INF.
 (Exercitus Germaniae Inferioris), included several legions at various times: of these, Legions I Minervia and XXX Ulpia Victrix were the most permanent.
-The Roman Navy's Classis Germanica (Germanic fleet), charged with patrolling the Rhine and the North Sea coast, was based at Castra Vetera and later at Colonia Agrippinensis.
+The Roman Navy's Classis Germanica (Germanic fleet), charged with patrolling the Rhine and the North Sea coast, were based at Castra Vetera and later at Colonia Claudia Ara Agrippinensis.

-The first confrontations between a Roman army and the peoples of Germania Inferior occurred during Julius Caesar's Gallic Wars.
-Caesar invaded the region in 57 BC and in the next three years annihilated several tribes, including the Eburones and the Menapii, whom Caesar called "Germanic" but who probably were Celtic or at least mixed Celtic-Germanic.
-Germanic influence (mainly through the Tungri) increased during Roman times, leading to the assimilation of all Celtic peoples in the area.

-Germania Inferior had Roman settlements since around 50 BC and was at first part of Gallia Belgica.
-Although it had been occupied since the reign of Augustus, it wasn't formally established as a Roman province until around AD 85, with its capital at Colonia Claudia Ara Agrippinensium (modern-day Cologne).
-It later became an imperial province.
-It lay north of Germania Superior; these two together made up Lesser Germania.
-The adjective Inferior refers to its downstream position.

-As attested in the early 5th century Notitia Dignitatum, the province was renamed Germania Secunda (Germania II) in the 4th century.
+As attested in the early 5th century document Notitia Dignitatum, the province was renamed Germania Secunda (Germania II) in the 4th century.
 It was administered by a consularis and formed part of the Diocese of Gaul.
 Up to the end of Roman control, it was an intensely garrisoned province that was inhabited by Romans and Ripuarian Franks in the 5th century.
-Its capital remained at Colonia Claudia Ara Agrippinensium, which also became the seat of a Christian bishopric, in charge of an ecclesiastical province that survived the fall of the Western Roman Empire.
+Its capital remained at Colonia Claudia Ara Agrippinensium, which also became the seat of a Christian bishopric, which was in charge of an ecclesiastical province that survived the fall of the Western Roman Empire.

 After the final abandonment of the province it became the core of the Frankish Kingdom.